CrayLabs/SmartSim/doc/experiment.rst

 Example
 =======
 .. compound::
-  In the following subsections, we provide an example of using SmartSim to automate the deployment of an HPC workflow consisting of a ``Model`` and standalone ``Orchestrator``.
+  In the following section, we provide an example of using SmartSim to automate the deployment of an HPC workflow consisting of a ``Model`` and standalone ``Orchestrator``.
   The example demonstrates: